hikogui/hikogui/docs/how_to/how_to_draw.md

 The coordinate system for drawing is relative to the widget, including the elevation where the rectangle is drawn on the z-buffer.
 The origin of the coordinate system is in the left-bottom corner of the pixel in the left-bottom corner of the widget.
-The axes extent to the right, up and toward the user.
+The axes extend to the right, up and toward the user.

 The coordinates, widths and radii are in virtual pixels.
 On high resolution displays there will be an integer scaling factor to map the virtual pixels onto physical pixels.
-In this library when you read "pixel" without an explicit qualifier it is meant to be "virtual pixels".
+In this library when you read "pixel" without an explicit qualifier, it is meant to be "virtual pixels".

 ### Corners

 The order of the corners in the `hi::quad`, `hi::quad_color` and `hi::corner_radii` are always:

  - left-bottom,
  - right-bottom,
  - left-top and